log in to manage your profile and account

 WASHINGTON — Starbucks is taking a step to make sure a new store is accessible to those who use sign language to communicate.

-The first “Signing Store” in America will open in Washington, D.C. in the fall.
+The first “Signing Store” in America has opened in Washington, D.C.

 About 20 to 25 employees will be hired from across the country.
-They will be proficient in American Sign Language, CBS News reported.
+They will be proficient in American Sign Language, CBS News reported earlier this year.

 This isn’t the first time the company catered to deaf patrons.